Click the red flag above to locate trailhead parking

 Start: Trailhead 1 on Rt.
 80, just west of the Hammonasset River Bridge

 Distance: About 0.6 miles, one-way to Georgetown Circle; including the Buck Hill Loop adds 0.5 miles

 Approximate Time: About 2 hours if the loop is included, round trip

-Parking: Trailhead 1: Turn-outs on north side of Rt.
-80, just west of bridge
+Parking: Trailhead 1: Turn-out on north side of Rt.
+80, just west of the bridge

 What to look for on the Bailey Trail North